Bushmasters is a British company that was formed to provide a more exciting, extreme, and remote experience.

 - Return to age-old explorer spirit.

 - The client does the work, not some hired hand.

 - Conservation of the environment.

-Bushmasters is also keen to support conservation and community development.
-Mankind is destroying many of the world’s amazing places and it is only us that can save them.
-Unfortunately in this day and age that means giving everything a financial value.
-Rarely do people do the right thing just because it is the right thing, especially big companies.
-To them the jungle is a commodity; the lumber, medicinal products, animals, clearing the land for soya crops and so on, all have a massive value.
+Bushmasters also supports conservation and community development.
+Mankind is destroying many of the world’s amazing places, yet only we can save them.
+Unfortunately in this day and age that means giving everything a financial value; rarely do people do the right thing just because it is the right thing, especially when those people are representatives of big companies.
+To them the jungle is a commodity; the lumber, medicinal products, animals, clearing the land for soya crops and so on, are all extremely valuable.
 For the rainforest alone something like $30 billion is made by the private sector.
-Conservation projects have only a few hundred million dollars to protect it each year; there is no way they are going to win in the long run with those odds.
+Conservation projects have only a few hundred million dollars to protect them each year; there is no way they are going to win in the long run with those odds.

-Therefore, the jungle needs a value, which will keep the companies happy without chopping it all down.
-It needs to be sustainable.
+Therefore, the jungle needs a value, which will keep the companies happy and deter them from chopping it all down.
 There are sustainable logging practices, animal extraction, fishing projects and so on around the world.
-They are not the norm as yet and their effectiveness is open to debate, however Bushmasters is interested in one aspect, the benefits from sound eco-tourism.
+They are not the norm as yet and their effectiveness is open to debate, however Bushmasters is interested in one aspect: the benefits from sound eco-tourism.
 Tourism is one of the biggest industries in the World.
-It is 10%of the World’s GDP, some US$7.6 Trillion (WTTC 2015 report).
-Within that Eco-Tourism is the biggest growing sector.
-It’s growth goes hand in hand with conserving these amazing, natural places.
+It represents 10% of the World’s GDP, some US$7.6 Trillion (WTTC 2015 report).
+Within that, Eco-Tourism is the biggest growing sector.
+Its growth goes hand in hand with conserving these amazing natural places.
 Without the jungle there will be no eco-tourism or tourism of any kind.
 Keeping it intact just makes sense for everyone.

-Tourism like Bushmasters is a way to allow the local people to gain an additional income from their lands without destroying them.
-We use local guides and the resources of the local communities, which they in turn can use for their own development whilst still keeping to their traditional ways and values.
+Tourism like Bushmasters’ offers a way for local people to gain additional income from their lands without destroying them.
+We use local guides and the resources of the local communities, which they in turn can use for their own development whilst still maintaining their traditional ways.